pancakefight/pancakefight.github.io/_posts/2020-03-30-jennifers-green-pork-chili.md

 * 1 quart water
 * 1/2 fresh cilantro, chopped (optional)
 * 1/2 lime, juiced (optional)

-"A delicious Mexican-inspired green pork chili.
-When garnished with fresh tomatoes, avocado, sour cream, and tortilla chips this is a hearty meal with a tangy and spicy finish."

 ## Directions
 1. In a 4 quart pot, heat 2 tablespoons olive oil over medium heat.
 Add the jalapenos and saute for 1 minute.
 Stir in the ground pork and cook until evenly browned (or pork shoulder is cooked through).
 Remove the pork and jalapenos from the pot and set aside.